Bruin-Dev/Intelygenz/docs/CREATE_NEW_MICROSERVICE.md

       PAPERTRAIL_PREFIX: "{{ .Values.config.papertrail_prefix }}"
     ...
     ````
-    You can see here two important things, 1. there are variables with quotes and without quotes: this depends on your needs, if you don't put quotes, YAML will interpret the best case for you.. example, if you put a number like 5 as a value, YAML will interpret this as an integer, but careful, this could be a danger if your application expects a string variable; if this is the case, use quotes to define your var.
+    You can see here two important things, 1. there are variables with quotes and without quotes: this depends on your needs, if you do not put quotes, YAML will interpret the best case for you.. example, if you put a number like 5 as a value, YAML will interpret this as an integer, but careful, this could be a danger if your application expects a string variable; if this is the case, use quotes to define your var.
 2. Additionally, we have variables of two types: "global" and "config".
 The global ones are common for all microservices, and the "config" is specific for this microservice.
 All the additional variables that we add will be of the type "config"

     * `helm/charts/automation-engine/charts/new-bridge/templates/secret.yaml` this file may or may not exist in the chart and contains variables that have sensitive information.
 This info will be encoded with base64 to no show in clear text. let's add a new variable NEW_SENSITIVE_VAR:
     ````